 Journal writing in a home notebook will also benefit your child with essential writing skills.
 2nd grade students should be writing 5, or more, complete sentences.
 As your child writes at home, they should be using a child-friendly dictionary to assist them with their spelling.

 Get Out and Play-Limit TV and video games, just as you do during the school year.
 Physical activity contributes to healthy development.
-The Temecula Guide to Summer Activities is a great resource for a variety of kid-friendly and family activities.
+The Temecula Guide is a great resource for a variety of kid-friendly and family activities.